The Precision Bass was truly the first of its kind. Its low-end power and ergonomic design made the electric bass a rock band essential.

 Motown, California and the British Invasion

 The P Bass didn’t go through many major changes in the first half of the ’60s due to its growing popularity.
-Then in 1964, the clay dot fretboard markers were replaced with faux pearl dots, white three-ply vinyl pickguards replaced tortoiseshell pickguards and a new thicker headstock logo was introduced.
+Then in 1964, the clay dot fretboard markers were replaced with faux pearl dots.
+White three-ply vinyl pickguards replaced tortoiseshell pickguards and a new thicker headstock logo was introduced.

-The artists responsible for this spike in popularity included The Beach Boys, John Entwistle of The Who and the god of groove James Jamerson.
+The artists responsible for this spike in popularity included The Beach Boys, John Entwistle of The Who, and the god of groove James Jamerson.
 The Beach Boys mastermind Brian Wilson grew up in Los Angeles and received his first Precision Bass as a gift from his father in December 1961.
 Meanwhile, over in Detroit, James Jamerson was busy pumping out smooth Motown hits using the 1962 Precision he dubbed “The Funk Machine.”

 The ’70s saw more changes to the Precision design as rock music reached its adolescence.
 The sheer multitude of genres that were alive in the era proved how versatile the P Bass truly is.
 From serving up the pounding drive of the Sex Pistols to laying down the contagious pop grooves of Elton John’s Don’t Go Breaking My Heart and Marvin Gaye’s What’s Going On.
 This bass tackled anything in its path.

-The ’70s introduced a slightly narrower neck width, maple and rosewood fingerboards and a fretless option.
+The ’70s introduced a slightly narrower neck width, maple and rosewood fingerboards, and a fretless option.
 In 1974, Fender introduced black pickguards as standard and moved the thumb rest from the bottom to the top side.

-The Bass for the Modern Era
+The Precision Bass in the Modern Era

 Fender had what seemed to be the home run of bass guitars, up until this point.
 Unfortunately, the ’80s was the age in which the quality of Fender’s instruments took a rather steep nosedive.
 In 1965 Leo Fender sold the company for 13 million dollars to the CBS Corporation.
 From that point on Fender became a company focused more on mass production.
 Sadly this meant instrument quality suffered due to the corner-cutting methods employed by CBS.